-- Divide cooked eggs and spinach out over the top of toasted naan.
+- Divide cooked eggs and spinach out over the top of toasted flatbread.
 Top with cheese.
 Place under broiler until cheese is melted.

-- To serve, slice naan into wedges (like a pizza).
+- To serve, slice flatbread into wedges (like a pizza).

 - Serve breakfast pizza with crispy bacon on top and fruit salad on the side.
 (Note: Serve fruit salad in small bowls or use a slotted spoon to serve it so that the fruit juice doesn’t make your pizza soggy.)
 Enjoy!